Azure/iotedgedev/README.md

 ##### Environment Variable Change

     Open your .env file and add arm32v7 to your ACTIVE_DOCKER_PLATFORMS setting.
-This will tell the IoT Edge Dev Tool to also build the arm32v7 images.
+This will tell the IoT Edge Dev CLI to also build the arm32v7 images.

     `ACTIVE_DOCKER_PLATFORMS="amd64,arm32v7"`